Abhinayvalluri1234/frenzo-git/Projects/README.md

 Despite its name, serverless doesn’t mean a server-free existence.
 Instead, it signals a shift in responsibility — developers no longer need to manage, provision, or see the underlying servers.
 This allows them to concentrate on crafting efficient code without the distractions of server intricacies.

 In this article, we’ll explore a practical example of a Fully Serverless Architecture implemented using Terraform — a popular IaC tool and CI/CD implemented using GitHub Actions.
-The code repository we’ll be examining is hosted on GitHub: [GitHub Repository](https://github.com/NotHarshhaa/DevOps-Projects/tree/master/DevOps-Project-22)

 I have a NodeJS Cloud Native API which I have used to deploy in this architecture.
 This API is specifically designed to make use of AWS serverless services.